Biodiversity and climate protection in the Mata Atlântica (TC module)

-- Learning experiences of the project are continuously fed into national and international knowledge networks, for example: - Contributions to the knowledge platform PANORAMA-Solutions (GIZ and IUCN) for the integration of vulnerability and EbA in community planning (panorama.solutions/…) - Provision of didactic materials and an online course as part of the capacity development strategy.
-It will be published in early 2019 on the website of the Brazilian Ministry of the Environment MMA. - The biophysical climate change products are available for viewing and download on the MMA website (www.mma.gov.br/…).
+- Learning experiences of the project are continuously fed into national and international knowledge networks, for example: - Contributions to the knowledge platform PANORAMA-Solutions (GIZ and IUCN) for the integration of vulnerability and EbA in community planning (panorama.solutions/…) as well as in management plans of protected areas (panorama.solutions/…).

 - Recommendations and training materials on EbA and Mata Atlântica community conservation plans developed by the project are used to strengthen capacities at local level.